 The name of this centrally located piece of land in Stow Lake comes from the wild strawberries that once decorated the exterior.
 Throughout the years, the plentiful nature of the wood strawberry was replaced by the aggressive takeover of cape ivy and ice plant hailing from South Africa.

 Strawberry Hill in its heyday delivered the sweet scent of wild berries, which are particularly pleasant and intoxicating after a downpour.
 Today, the presence of the strawberries is not entirely lost; vigilant examination of the sandy slopes may disclose the whereabouts of a few surviving patches.
 Additional blooms and other equally refreshing plants about the island include the Christmas berry, Dutchman’s pipevine, milkweed, seaside daisy, and Hooker’s evening primrose.

-Boathouse Hours: Boat rentals are offered on a daily basis from 10am to 6pm, depending on how well the weather is behaving.
+Stow Lake Boathouse Hours: Boat rentals are offered on a daily basis from 10 a.m. to 5 p.m.

 Interesting Fact: Haunted-themed walking tours are led throughout the Stow Lake area, including Strawberry Hill regarding a 100-year ghost legend: The Lady of Stow Lake.